Vilayat Khan: Performing career

-Vilayat Khan performed at the All Bengal Music Conference, as his first concert, organized by Bhupen Ghosh in Kolkata with Ahmed Jan Thirakwa on tabla.
-His performance at the concert organized by Vikramaditya Sangeet Parishad, Mumbai in 1944 drew the headline "Electrifying Sitar".
+Vilayat Khan performed at the All Bengal Music Conference, as his first concert, organised by Bhupen Ghosh in Kolkata with Ahmed Jan Thirakwa on tabla.
+His performance at the concert organised by Vikramaditya Sangeet Parishad, Mumbai, in 1944 drew the headline "Electrifying Sitar".
 In the 1950s, Vilayat Khan worked closely with instrument makers, especially the famous sitar-makers Kanailal & Hiren Roy, to further develop the instrument.
 Also, he liked to perform without a tanpura drone, filling out the silence with strokes to his chikari strings.

 Some ragas he would somewhat re-interpret (Bhankar, Jaijaivanti), others he invented himself (Enayatkhani Kanada, Sanjh Saravali, Kalavanti, Mand Bhairav), but he was first and foremost a traditional interpreter of grand, basic ragas such as Yaman, Shree, Todi, Darbari and Bhairavi.
-He was known for improvisation with his knack for finding the different patterns in the ragas he played.
+He was known for improvisation with his knack for finding different patterns in the ragas he played.

 Vilayat Khan was both a traditional sitar player and a maverick innovator in his music.
 He was given a lot of credit for developing a sitar style called 'gayaki ang', where his sitar attempted to mimic the sound of the human voice and seemed to give the audience a sense that the sitar was singing.
 He invented a technique of bending a note after the sitar string was plucked, creating a sound after-effect from it.
 This technique later influenced other sitar players.

 When he died from lung cancer in 2004, Vilayat Khan had been recording for over 65 years and broadcasting on All India Radio almost as long.
 He had been touring outside India off and on for more than 50 years, and was probably the first Indian musician to play in England in 1951 after independence.
 In the 1990s, his recording career reached a climax of sorts with a series of ambitious CDs for India Archive Music in New York, some traditional, some controversial, some eccentric.
 During his long career, he toured and performed in South Asia, China, Africa, Europe and the former Soviet Union.

 Vilayat composed and conducted the score for three feature films – Satyajit Ray's Jalsaghar (1958) in Bengali, Merchant-Ivory Productions' The Guru (1969) in English, and Madhusudan Kumar's Kadambari (1976) in Hindi.
 He won a silver medal for his music for Satyajit Ray's Jalsaghar at the 1st Moscow International Film Festival in 1959.
-Vilayet gave a chance to newcomer singer Kavita Krishnamurthy in Kadambari — the first song in her long and successful career.
+Vilayat gave a chance to newcomer singer Kavita Krishnamurthy in Kadambari — the first song in her long and successful career.